ajwills72/hbab/docs/action.md

 From this, we can see that TD(1) is a special case of TD(lambda), but also that another special case is TD(0), which reduces to just the delta rule with the actual outcome replaced by the next prediction.

+### Notes on Tesauro (1991)
+This is the original TD-gammon paper, reaching the performance of a tournament-level human player.